jsaintvanne/MyMSMSstudy/MS2process/README.md

         into         intb         maxo   sn 1.118349e+09 1.117974e+09 1.230181e+08 5599
 ```
-   But we can't find it in `macq@header` (as MS2 which match on MS)...
+And this in `macq@header` (as MS2 which match on MS)...
 ```R
 > macq@header[grep("^166.08",macq@header[,"mz"],ignore.case=FALSE),]
 [1] mz            mspeak        nspec         maxMSMSsignal rt
 [6] group         energy
 <0 lignes> (ou 'row.names' de longueur nulle)
 ```
 For the first precursor it is between the range of this MS peak so it is strange that it doesn't map.
 For the second one, it is out of the range of the MS peak, it is quite more normal that it doesn't map.
 So why this precursor doesn't match with the MS peak ?
 The problem looks to be during the rawEIC function :
  ```R
       precMz  precInt precScan collisionEnergy msLevel   bmin   bmax precTime 919 166.0863 13453806      185              60       2 567122 567687 500.9193